c4tom/DreamDevBox/.tests/README.md

-# Devilbox tests
+# DreamDevBox tests

 **Important:** Do not run this locally.

 The Makefile will
 * overwrite your `.env` file.
-* empty your local Devilbox emails
+* empty your local DreamDevBox emails
-* empty your local Devilbox logs
+* empty your local DreamDevBox logs

 ## Test workflow